 The biggest benefit of the MES open-loop EGCS is the simplicity in its design.
 As the open-loop configuration leverages the natural alkalinity in seawater as the cleaning agent, no chemical agents are necessary.
 Used seawater is diluted and discharged overboard by the EGCS while meeting water discharge regulations.

 Simplicity in this system means lower capital and operational costs.
-The open-loop configuration is not a good fit for vessels which operate in low alkalinity waters (or fresh water) or in areas which does not allow overboard discharge.
+The open-loop configuration (seawater scrubber) is not a good fit for vessels which operate in low alkalinity waters (or fresh water) or in areas which does not allow overboard discharge.

 The wash water is comprised of fresh water, a treatment fluid (sodium hydroxide solution) and other proprietary non-hazardous chemical additives.
 Fresh water is used to make-up water lost through evaporation and carry-over in the system.